nilesh215/nilesh215.github.io/_posts/2015-09-19-spring-boot-run-as-service.md

 > 3. Make the file executable by using command chmod +x appname

-> 4 .Now simply execute service appname start/stop/restart
+> 4. Now simply execute service appname start/stop/restart

-> Additionally we can easily add more output to verify the process executed.
+Additionally we can easily add more output to verify the process executed.
 eg: echo "Service Restarted Successfully"

 ```
 # Location of the project